Tommy Atkins: Popular references

 Front cover of sheet music, pub 1893, for song "Private Tommy Atkins" composed by Samuel Potter (1851–1934) and Henry Hamilton (c.
 1854 – 1918).
 Signed by baritone C. Hayden Coffin.

 Rudyard Kipling published the poem "Tommy" (part of the Barrack-Room Ballads, which were dedicated "To T.A.") in 1892.
 In reply, William McGonagall wrote "Lines in Praise of Tommy Atkins" in 1898, which was an attack on what McGonagall saw as the disparaging portrayal of Tommy in Kipling's poem.

 In 1893, for the musical play A Gaiety Girl, Henry Hamilton (lyrics) and Samuel Potter (music) wrote the song Private Tommy Atkins for the baritone C. Hayden Coffin.
 It was immediately published by Willcocks & Co.
 Ltd. in London and published by T. B. Harms & Co. in New York the next year.
 The song was also reintroduced into later performances of San Toy for Hayden Coffin.
 He recalled singing it on Ladysmith Night (1 March 1900) where "the audience were roused to such a pitch of enthusiasm, that they rose to their feet, and commenced to shower money on to the stage".

 In the children's fantasy novel The Indian in the Cupboard (1980) by Lynne Reid Banks, toy soldiers representing various historical wars are brought to life by magic.
 One is a World War I medic who says his name is Tommy Atkins.
 Steve Coogan plays this character in the 1995 film adaptation.

 "Tommy cooker" was a nickname for a British soldier's portable stove.

+Some copies of the war-themed Commodore 64 game Who Dares Wins II credit programmer Steve Evans as "Tommy Atkins".